If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 A man walking in the light may struggle, but he doesn't disappear.

-A man protecting an image often goes quiet when things get dark.
-He stops returning texts.
-He misses the call.
-He keeps the conversation surface-level.
-He stays busy enough that nobody can ask a second question.
+When protecting an image, you go quiet when things get dark.
+You stop returning texts or avoid the phone call.
+You keep conversations surface-level and stay busy enough that nobody can ask a second question.

 Sometimes this looks spiritual.
 “Just a lot going on.”